zaatdev/blog/blog/machine-learning-vs-human-learning/index.md

 ---
 title: Machine Learning vs Human Learning
 date: 2021-03-10T16:30:00.284Z
-description: Understand machine learning as human learning ,an intro to machine learning a subset of artificial intelligence
+description: Understand machine learning by comparing it to human learning ,an intro to machine learning a subset of artificial intelligence
 author: Ghassan Maslamani
 author_title: A byte of everything
 author_company: zaat.dev